sunyj/petal/README.md

 ## Regulated package removal

 While pip installs all dependents when you install new packages, it does NOT consult dependencies when you remove them.
 If you tried some package in your project and finally decided to give it up, it could be a pain to clear up its dependencies.
-Besides, the system may slip into dependency breaks easily.
+Besides, the system may easily slip into dependency breaks.

 ## Environment as code

 Package dependency is usually an indivisible part of a Python project, and it would be nice to save the dependencies to a text file from which a virtual environment can be constructed or restored.
 That's the idea of the so-called Environment-as-Code (EaC).

 `pip freeze > requirements.txt` and `pip install -r requirements.txt` is admittedly an EaC solution, but it's far from ideal.
-Dependency structures get lost in the roundtrip, so there's no way to tell which packages are the ones you want and which are their dependencies you have to install.
+Dependency structures get lost in the roundtrip, so there's no way to tell which packages are the ones you ***want*** and which are their dependencies you ***need*** to install.

 ## Environment reuse

-Suppose you're working on a application that requires some large packages (such as `tensorflow`), and you need some other packages (such as `PyTest`) to make unit tests.
+Suppose you're working on a application that requires some large packages (such as `tensorflow`), while you need some other packages (such as `PyTest`) to make unit tests.
 It would be nice if the testing environment can reuse the packages in development environment.

 # A Solution

-Following UNIX's golden "do one thing and do it well" philosophy, both pip and PEP 405 are great tools with great implementation.
+Both PEP 405 and pip are great examples of UNIX's famous "do one thing and do it well" philosophy.
 PEP 405 can make a perfectly isolated virtual environment, to which [pip installs packages](https://ianbicking.org/blog/2008/10/pyinstall-is-dead-long-live-pip.html).
-An environment without packages is useless; Packages beyond an isolated environment are clueless.
+Environments without packages are useless; Packages beyond an isolated environment are clueless.
 How to make them work together has been a long quest for the community.

-Inspired by another UNIX philosophy: "make programs work together", we don't need a replacement for pip; We need a tool that makes good use of this important asset of the Python community and provides developers with a new level of abstraction: environment management.
+Inspired by another UNIX philosophy: "make programs work together," I gradually realized that we don't need a replacement for pip.
+Instead, we need a tool that makes good use of these core assets of the Python community to implement a new level of abstraction: environment management.

 Petal is ambitious; It aims to be the last missing piece to the puzzle of Python environment management.